Shehbaz Sharif: Early political career

-Chief Minister of Punjab (1997–1999)
+Chief Minister of Punjab (1997–1999) and exile

 Sharif was re-elected to the Punjab Assembly from Constituency PP-125 (Lahore-X) as a candidate of the PML(N) in the 1997 Punjab provincial election.
 He received 25,013 votes and defeated a candidate of PPP.
 In the same election, he was re-elected to the National Assembly from Constituency NA-96 (Lahore-V) as a candidate of PML(N).
 He secured 47,614 votes and defeated Hanif Ramay.
 He was elected as the Chief Minister of Punjab for the first time and was sworn in as 13th Chief Minister of Punjab on 20 February 1997.

 Sharif focused on healthcare, education, agriculture and the promotion of industry in Punjab.
 He undertook several development projects in Lahore and launched a crackdown on criminals across the province to maintain law and order.
 Sharif introduced a series of educational reforms such as reformed exams in a variety of subjects, as well as self-finance schemes for students.

-He held his office until 12 October 1999 when was removed from the post of Chief Minister in the 1999 Pakistani coup d'état.
-Following the coup he was imprisoned.
-In December 2000, he, along with his immediate family members, was forcibly exiled to Saudi Arabia following the request of the Saudi royal family.
+He held his office until 12 October 1999, when he was removed from the post of Chief Minister in the 1999 Pakistani coup d'état.

+In 1999, a complainant, Saeeduddin, lodged a first information report and accused Sharif of allowing the Punjab Police, as chief minister, to kill his son along with other men in a fake encounter.
+In the encounter, his two sons and three other people were killed by the police.
+Following the coup Sharif was imprisoned.
+In December 2000, he, along with his immediate family members, struck a deal with Pervez Musharraf negotiated by the Saudi royal family and went into exile in Saudi Arabia.

 While in exile in Saudi Arabia, Sharif was elected as the PML(N) President in August 2002 and moved to the United Kingdom in 2003 for medical treatment.